Investor Relations

 Quality of products and services The products and services provided by the Group are required to operate in a reliable manner, such as in the case of cash handling at financial institutions and retail stores.
 To this end, the Group focuses on providing highly reliable products by verifying quality and safety at each stage, including product design, evaluation, component procurement, and manufacturing.
 In maintenance services, the Group works to prevent serious product quality and safety issues by conducting regular inspections.
 However, unexpected quality problems might occur during the development, production, and maintenance service processes, such as uncertainties associated with sophisticated product and service functions.
 Any of these factors could adversely affect the Group’s performance.

-Environment Climate change The Group aims to realize a sustainable society by leveraging advanced technologies to address social issues.
-Solving environmental problems is of particular importance.
-For the Group, which operates globally, the transition to a low-carbon economy has become an urgent and unavoidable issue for realizing the SDGs.
-The Group endeavors to develop environmentally friendly products while considering government policies and legal requirements for climate change and the demands of the market.
-If these regulations exceed expectations, however, transition risk might increase, leading to higher costs, lost sales opportunities, and decreased corporate value stemming from damage to the corporate brand, which could adversely affect the Group’s performance.
-In addition, physical risks might increase due to abnormal weather conditions, such as typhoons and torrential rains, which have been on the rise in recent years due to climate change, or earthquakes and other large-scale natural disasters.
-Any of these factors could restrict the Group’s business activities and adversely affect its performance.
+Environment Climate change The Group views climate change as an unavoidable and urgent issue and endeavors to develop environmentally friendly products while considering government policies and legal requirements for climate change and the demands of the market.
+If these requirements and demands exceed expectations, however, transition risk might increase, leading to higher procurement costs due to investment in energy-saving/renewable energy facilities and the introduction of carbon taxes, emission trading schemes, and the like, as well as lost sales opportunities and decreased corporate value stemming from damage to the corporate brand, which could adversely affect the Group’s performance.
+In addition, physical risks might increase due to abnormal weather conditions, such as typhoons and torrential rains, which have been on the rise due to climate change, or earthquakes and other large-scale natural disasters.
+Any of these factors could cause damage to the Group’s own factories and employees or suspension of operations of parts suppliers, which could restrict the Group’s business activities and adversely affect its performance.

 Internal Control Internal control To ensure the accuracy of financial reporting, the Group strives to strengthen its internal control system by documenting operational processes and conducting rigorous internal audits.
 Even if the Group’s internal control system is effective, however, it might cease to function properly in the event of operational errors or fraud on the part of employees or others.
 Any of these events might require the Group to revise its financial information, which could adversely affect its performance and/or financial position.